Great Moderation: Taylor Rule

 The Taylor rule results in less policy instability, which should reduce macroeconomic volatility.
-The rule prescribed setting the bank rate based on three main indicators: the federal funds rate, the price level and the changes in real income.
+The rule prescribes setting the bank rate based on three main indicators: the federal funds rate, the price level and the changes in real income.
 The Taylor rule also prescribes economic activity regulation by choosing the federal funds rate based on the inflation gap between desired (targeted) inflation rate and actual inflation rate; and the output gap between the actual and natural level.

 In an American Economic Review paper, Troy Davig and Eric Leeper stated that the Taylor principle is countercyclical in nature and a "very simple rule [that] does a good job of describing Federal Reserve interest-rate decisions".
 They argued that it is designed for "keeping the economy on an even keel", and that following the Taylor principle can produce business cycle stabilization and crisis stabilization.

 However, since the 2000s the actual interest rate in advanced economies, especially in the US, was below that suggested by the Taylor rule.